qut-cab302/prac11/README.md

   problems?

 If you are interested in pursuing this problem further, keep track of the number of times that each philosopher gets to eat.
-Is the sharing of the food fair i.e. do they each get to eat about the same number of times?
+Is the sharing of the food fair; i.e. do they each get to eat about the same number of times?